Mrez95/ScarletNight/README.md

 Usage
 ------------

-To preview simply download the ZIP through git and import the project to your favourite Android IDE.
-Run it and play!
+To preview simply download the ZIP through git and import the entire project to Greenfoot IDE.
+Compile, run it and play!

 License
 -------------